ryrob30/mobile-services.en/help/android/configuration/json-config/json-config.md

       "timeout": 0 // optional - number of seconds to wait before timing out.
 Default is 2.}
      ```

-    The `payload` object in the code is a sample payload for a message definition that goes in `ADBMobileConfig.json`.
+    The `payload` object in the code is a sample payload for a message definition that goes in the `ADBMobileConfig.json` file.
 For more information, see [Postbacks](/help/android/analytics-main/postbacks/postbacks.md).

 * **privacyDefault**
   * Minimum SDK version: 4.0